derrickc1170/sep10-freedom-project/blog/entry07.md

 ### Class Presention
 <p>In Class, I present my project in front of my class.I present my project which the website is about cooking.</p>
-<p>I talked how my project include 4 invention can help benefit and talked the problem I faced makinhg my project.</p>
+<p>I talked how my project include 4 invention can help benefit which it is.</p>
+<p>Also I talked the problem I faced makinhg my project like how I want my accordion go to the right and image to the left.</p>

 ### Expo Presention